tone2k/acme-fitness-store/README.md

     tanzu plugin install --group vmware-tanzu/app-developer
     ```

+3. Login to Tanzu Platform and set project / space scope
+    ```bash
+    tanzu login
+    tanzu project use
+    tanzu space use
+    ```

+   > [!TIP]
+   > This can be verified using `tanzu context current`

-3. Build the application using buildpacks and deploy.
+4. Build the application using buildpacks and deploy.
     ```bash
     tanzu deploy
     ```